 In the past, Australians use up to 10 million plastic bags every day – an astonishing 4 billion every year.
 Of these, approximately 150 million end up in our oceans and waterways, contributing to an estimated 8 million tonnes of plastic dumped into the ocean every year.

 These plastic bags fill our landfill, harm our wildlife, and break up into smaller and smaller fragments that continue to cause environmental harm.
-Most Victorian council kerbside recycling bins do not accept plastic bags, and only 3 per cent of Australia's plastic bags are currently being recycled.
+Most Victorian council kerbside recycling bins do not accept plastic bags, and only 3% of Australia's plastic bags are currently being recycled.

 Wherever possible, use bags you already have at home such as backpacks or cloth bags for your shopping.
 Keep them handy so that you never need to take a single-use plastic bag.
 Reusable cloth bags such as cotton, calico or bamboo are a more sustainable choice because they are made from natural fibres.